tking/OneTeraBitClub/README.md

 * VIX: https://www.vix.at/vix_statistics.html

 Please create a Pull Request if you find a member of the "1 TeraBit Club" is missing!

+The picture is taken from NAPAfrica.
+Thanks for creating it! :-)